ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 Users of this protocol may send arbitrary Ethernet frames through the tunnel, including frames with arbitrary source MAC addresses.
-This could allow impersonation of other hosts, poisoning of ARP and CAM tables, and cause a denial of service to other hosts on the network.
+This could allow impersonation of other hosts, poisoning of ARP {{!RFC826}}, NDP {{!RFC4861}} and CAM (Content Addressable Memory) tables, and cause a denial of service to other hosts on the network.
 These are the same attacks available to an arbitrary client with physical access to the network.
-Ethernet proxying endpoints could be configured to limit forwarding to pre-configured MAC addresses, though such filtering is outside the scope of this protocol.
+An implementation that is intended for point-to-site connections might limit clients to a single source MAC address, or Ethernet proxying endpoints might be configured to limit forwarding to pre-configured MAC addresses, though such filtering is outside the scope of this protocol.
 Dynamic signalling or negotiation of MAC address filtering is left to future extensions.

+This protocol is agnostic to where on the Ethernet segment a gateway for higher-level routing might be located.
+A client may connect via an Ethernet proxy and discover an existing gateway on the Ethernet segment, supply a new gateway to the Ethernet segment, both, or neither.

 # IANA Considerations